Minimizing RAM Usage

 Warning

-Apps compiled with CONFIG_ESP_SYSTEM_ESP32_SRAM1_REGION_AS_IRAM may fail to boot, if used together with a software bootloader that was compiled before this config option was introduced.
+Apps compiled with CONFIG_ESP_SYSTEM_ESP32_SRAM1_REGION_AS_IRAM may fail to boot, if used together with a second stage bootloader that was compiled before this config option was introduced.
 If you are using an older bootloader and updating over OTA, please test carefully before pushing any updates.

 Any memory that ends up unused for static IRAM will be added to the heap.